-I joined the University of Manchester in November 2018 as a Presidential Academic Fellow in Future Cities at the Department of Planning and Environmental Management (PEM).
-I am also affiliated with the Spatial Policy Analysis (SPA) Lab and the Manchester Urban Institute (MUI).
-Prior to that, I was a Post-Doctoral Research Fellow at Trinity College Dublin, The University of Dublin, Ireland.
-At Trinity, I worked with a team of Urban Geographers and Computer Scientists on the IRC-funded Project, “Surpass: how shared autonomous cars will transform cities”.
+I joined the University of Manchester in 2018 as Presidential Academic Fellow in Future Cities with a focus on transport and mobility futures at the Department of Planning and Environmental Management (PEM).
+I am also affiliated with the Spatial Policy Analysis (SPA) Lab, Manchester Urban Institute (MUI).
+Prior to that, I was a Post-Doctoral Research Fellow at Trinity College Dublin, The University of Dublin, Ireland, following achieving my PhD at the University of Cambridge.

 PhD, University of Cambridge, UK